Contemporary-Physicslab/TN2985/chapters/Labsafety/Generalsafety.md

 3. If needed, the emergency centre of TU Delft will contact the external emergency services.

 When in doubt, always call the internal alarm number.

-Internal Alarm Number
-Be prepared for emergencies.

 Know where to find the emergency facilities (e.g. emergency exits, assembly point).

 ```{warning} Internal alarm number
 +31(0)15 27 88888
 ```

-### In case of…
+### In case of site alarm

-Site alarm/slow whoop (press to hear the slow whoop alarm):

 1. First think of your own safety.